 For all other tracks, they specify the track's visual presentation size.
 These need not be the same as the pixel dimensions of the images, which is documented in the sample entries; all images in the sequence are scaled to this size, before any overall transformation of the track represented by the matrix.
 The pixel dimensions of the images are the default values.

+Add new subclause 8.3.3.4

+8.3.3.4 Associated external stream track reference

+A track reference of type 'aest' (meaning "associated external stream track") may be included in an MST, referencing an EST.

+When an MST has a track reference of type 'aest', the following applies:

+The MST should have at least one sample that contains an EDRAP picture.

+For each sample sampleA in the MST containing an EDRAP picture, there shall be one and only one sample sampleB in the associated EST that has the same decoding time as sampleA, and a number of consecutive samples in the associated EST, starting from sampleB, shall exclusively contain all the external pictures that are needed when random accessing from the EDRAP picture contained in sampleA.

+Every sample in the EST shall be identified as a sync sample.
+The EST track header flags shall have track_in_movie and track_in_preview both set to 0.

+[Ed.Note: What sample entry type should be used for ESTs, taking into account that a sample in an EST may include more than one coded picture?]

 In 8.3.4.3 add the following new value

 track_group_type indicates the grouping_type and shall be set to one of the following values, or a value registered, or a value from a derived specification or registration: